lemlac/pylem/docs/reference.md

 ## Constants

 Constants are declared with `const`.
 This marks compile-time data, different from an immutable variable.
-It treats the expression as if it where a literal.
+The variable is treated as if it where a literal.
 The type can be inferred.

 ```py
 const PI: float = 3.14159265
 const NAMESPACE = "development"
 ```

 Constants can have arguments like functions to make compile-time functions.
-These functions arw like `def` ones but run at compile time.
+These functions are like `def` ones but run at compile time.
 It uses an explicit return like with `def` functions.

 ```py
 const MAX(a: int, b: int):